frcteam573/Team573ProgrammingDocs/RobotCode.rst

 	class Robot : public frc::TimedRobot {
 	public:

-		MyGyro = new ADXRS450_Gyro(); //Defines MyGyro no port is need since this gyro type is assumed to plug into a specific port in the RoboRio.
+		frc::ADXRS450_Gyro MyGyro{}; //Defines MyGyro no port is need since this gyro type is assumed to plug into a specific port in the RoboRio.

 		void TeleopPeriodic() override {

-			double gyroval = MyGyro->GetAngle(); // Get current angle from gyro called MyGyro
+			double gyroval = MyGyro.GetAngle(); // Get current angle from gyro called MyGyro

 			frc::SmartDashboard::PutString("Gyro", to_string(gyroval)); // Write out values to dashboard field Gyro, this is useful for debugging.